-Of course if the skin is split open or the bleeding doesn't stop it will definitely need some professional attention, such as proper cleaning, sterilization and suturing.
-If skin is missing so that you can see muscle or bone, well, that is definitely emergency room territory.
+Of course, if the skin is split open or the bleeding doesn't stop it will definitely need some professional attention, such as proper cleaning, sterilization, and suturing.
+If the skin is missing and you can see muscle or bone, well, that is definitely emergency room territory.

 Concussions need to be treated very seriously.
 If someone suffers a blow to the head, does not lose consciousness, and amnesia (if present) lasts for less than 30 minutes, that is a Grade I concussion.
-If someone loses consciousness for 5 minutes or more, or has amnesia for more than 24 hours that's a Grade III concussion, the most serious kind.
+If someone loses consciousness for five minutes or more or has amnesia for more than 24 hours, that's a Grade III concussion - the most serious kind.
 Grade II is everything in between.

 If concussion symptoms include having lost consciousness and/or seizures, vomiting, lack of coordination, or compromised mental function, the victim needs to go to an emergency room.
 Even for lesser injuries that didn't involve a loss of consciousness, stop the activity that caused it.